assilbekov/react-query-crud-example/README.md

 # React Query CRUD Example with Authentication

 This is a comprehensive guide answering the main questions about React Query usage in your React application.
 It covers all important topics and allows you to build your app within 10 minutes.
+You see the code example in the `src` folder.
 We will be using [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) here.
 I'll make another guide to use Axios.

 - Why use React Query and why not to use Redux and other state management frameworks to store your API data?
 - How to fetch, store, and share that data across all your components?